SantiagooArturo/completeMyworkin3/prompt.md

 // 3.
 Present each question one at a time:
 //    • Display the question text.
 //    • Offer buttons to record audio or video directly in the browser.
-//    • After recording, upload the media to our storage endpoint via POST to https://worky-bot.onrender.com/upload, which returns a URL.
+//    • After recording, upload the media to our Cloudflare R2 storage via POST to /api/upload, which returns a URL.
 //    • Send the URL to Whisper to transcribe the answer.
 //    • Send both the transcription and the original question to OpenAI for evaluation.
 //    • Receive a JSON response with: